About PHRG

 PHRG is indexed in Google Scholar, Ebsco Host, The Database of Open Access Journal (DOAJ), the European Reference Index for the Humanities and the Social Sciences (ERIH PLUS).

-PHRG is included in the Anvur's list of scientifc journals for Areas 12 and 14.
+PHRG is included in Italy's list of scientific journals (Anvur) for Areas 12 (law) and 14 (social sciences).

 Peer review policy